zacharysfisher/connect-login-notify/README.md

 # jamf_connect_notify

 ## Overview
 This page will explain how to configure Jamf Connect Login's Notify and Run Script mechanisms (Pluggable Authentication Module) to be used for user provisioning.
+This page is geared towards Okta users ONLY.

 ## Contents
 * Prestage Package Configuration
+* Plist Configuration for Jamf Connect Login
+* RunScript Configuration
 * Prestage Settings
-* RunScript Configuration
 * Okta Configurations for Standard / Admin Users
-* Plist Configuration for Jamf Connect Login
 * Deployment